stephenmcd/curiodb/README.md

 {"result":["bar",null]}
 ```

+`SUBSCRIBE` and `PSUBSCRIBE` commands are fully supported by the HTTP
+API, by using chunked transfer encoding to allow a single HTTP
+connection to receive a stream of published messages over an extended
+period of time.

-In the case of errors such as invalid arguments, a response with a 400
+In the case of errors such as invalid arguments to a command, a
-status is returned, with an error message in the response body.
+response with a 400 status is returned, with an error message in the
+response body.

 ## Disadvantages over Redis